 Infectious Diseases services at the Tata Medical Center started functioning) in April 2015 under the auspices of Prof.(Dr) Bibhuti Saha (Dean of School of Tropical Medicine, Kolkata.
 Prof. Saha has, since then, been the visiting consultant.
 Recently, since August last year, the hospital formally started its Infectious Diseases department with joining of Dr. Soumyadip Chatterji as a consultant.
 Very few centers of India currently have such a department with a trained consultant.
 Dr. Chatterji, a postgraduate in Tropical Medicine and a DM in infectious Diseases (from A.I.I.M.S, Delhi) was previously attached to this hospital as a fellow.

 The consultants provide their inputs for both in-patients and out-patients referred to them.
-Services are now available throughout the week for in-patient and emergency care.
-Infectious Diseases OPD service is currently available on every Wednesday and Friday.
-Prof. Bibhuti Saha is available in the hospital on alternate Tuesdays.
+Infectious Diseases OPD service is currently available from Monday to Friday between 2 and 4pm.
+It also runs adult immunisation clinic for our registered cancer patients and their relatives (as applicable) from Monday to Friday between 2 and 4pm.
+Prof. Bibhuti Saha is available in the hospital once a month.
 The department is involved in providing inputs for cases of complex diagnostic dilemma.
 The department, when called for, helps in treatment of cancer patients with acute infection related complications and sepsis.
 It also helps in management of cancer patients with chronic infections like TB, HIV, Hepatitis B, etc. The consultants have keen interest in infections that mimic cancer and lead to cancer.
 The department is also very active in providing adult immunization advice to our patients.
 The department is involved in staff health services (specially infection related staff health).